dbos-inc/dbos-docs/docs/api-reference/contexts.md

 recv<T extends NonNullable<any>>(topic?: string, timeoutSeconds?: number): Promise<T | null>
 ```

-The `recv()` method waits for and consumes the next message to arrive in its message queue, optionally for a particular topic.
+Workflows use `recv()` receive messages sent to their identity, optionally for a particular topic.
-If the `topic` is not specified, this method only receives messages sent without a topic.
+Each call to `recv()` waits for and consumes the next message to arrive in the queue for the specified topic, returning `null` if the wait times out.
-This method guarantees that a message is consumed only once.
+If the topic is not specified, this method only receives messages sent without a topic.

-Optionally, you can also specify a `timeoutSeconds` so the method returns `null` if no message is received after the specified time period.
+For more information, see our [messages API tutorial](../tutorials/workflow-communication-tutorial#messages-api).

 #### workflowCtxt.setEvent(key, value)